jmix-edu/flow-homework-UI-advanced-Tickets/README_en.md

 Set up the editor screen:
 - Should be opened as modal dialog.
-- Regroup the form - add second column and move there two fields: fromAirport и toAirport.
 - Change airline selecting component to other - EntityComboBox with items fetch callback (entitySuggestionField Flex analog).
   Options to show must be selected by "name contains" criteria, case-insensitive.